crypto-morph/octofinder/Readme.md

 ## The Quest

-Would you like to know the 'easiest' words that your (Octorand Prime)[https://octorand.com/] can be renamed to from a big dictionary of 8 letter words?
-If so, read on!
+(Octorand Prime)[https://octorand.com/] is an amazing Algorand based project.
+There are 1000 Prime Octorand in existance and they all have randomly generated names - 8 letters long.
+They generate a crypto-token called an (Octo)[https://tinychart.org/asset/559219992] on a fixed schedule.

+You can spend 10 Octo to rename your Octorand - but the trick is:
+  * you can only move one letter at a time
+  * they can only move one step in the alphabet (a "C" can only become a "B" or a "D")
+  * Each move costs 10 of your hard earned Octo

+Thus it becomes interesting to the average Prime owner to know which words are 'easiest' for your beloved Octo to make.

 ## What is it?

-This script takes the current 'name' of an (Octorand Prime)[https://octorand.com/] from the command line and calculates the number of 'turns' it would take to make all the words defined in `words.txt`.
+This Python script takes the current 'name' of an (Octorand Prime)[https://octorand.com/] from the command line and calculates the number of 'turns' it would take to make all the words defined in `words.txt`.

 ## Configure

 Edit line 6 of the script to set the threshold (default: 17).
-No word with more than this number of turns will be printed.
+No word with more than this number of 'turns' will be printed if you set this higher, the list gets very big very quickly)

 ## Run